ErikFortune/fgv/libraries/ts-json/docs/ts-json.conditionaljsonconverter._constructor_.md

 ## ConditionalJsonConverter.(constructor)

-Constructs a new [ConditionalJsonConverter](./ts-json.conditionaljsonconverter.md) with supplied or default options
+Constructs a new [ConditionalJsonConverter](./ts-json.conditionaljsonconverter.md) with supplied or default options.

 **Signature:**